-In this article we cover the basic steps that you should take to help protect your child from electrocution or electrical fires.
+One thing you absolutely need to think about is electrical safety.
+In this article, we cover the basic steps that you should take to help protect your child from electrocution or electrical fires.

-1. Use socket covers
+1. Use Socket Covers

 Children love poking things where they don’t belong.
 When you aren’t using a power socket, you should plug a cover into the socket so that nothing be inserted by mistake.

-2. Don’t overload
+2. Don’t Overload

 You should never overload you electrical sockets.
 Extension cords and power boards should only ever be considered as temporary solutions.
 If you have a permanent need for an additional socket, then you should get one installed.
 Overloading a socket can damage the electrical system inside your house and this may cause a fire hazard.

 Regularly inspect the condition of electrical cords and cables that you use in the home.
-Regular movement, crushing or chewing pets can damage cables and expose wiring.
+Regular movement, crushing or chewing pets can damage cables and expose the wiring.
 If you start to see signs of wear and tear then the cable should be replaced immediately.
-Exposed wiring and little fingers mean an accident is waiting to happen
+Exposed wiring and little fingers mean an accident is waiting to happen.

-4. Use safety switches
+4. Use Safety Switches

 If you are using power boards then make sure that they have a surge protector built in.
-You can even protect your home but installing a surge protector at your switch board which will protect your whole property.
+You can even protect your home but installing a surge protector at your switchboard which will protect your whole property.
 These should also be tested regularly by pushing the “Test” or “T” button on the protector.
-As a rule of thumb you should do this every 3 months.
+As a rule of thumb, you should do this every 3 months.

-5. Heed the signs
+5. Heed The Signs

 If your fuses or surge protectors are regularly tripping then it is a sign that there is something wrong.
 Get an electrician out to your home to do an inspection.
 Do not think you can fix the problem by just installing a higher capacity fuse – this could cause an overload in the wiring within your walls, or your appliances which may lead to a fire.

-Make sure that if there are any spills near power sockets or electrical devices that you turn off the electricity before cleaning up the liquid.
+Make sure that if there are any spills near power sockets or electrical devices you turn off the electricity before cleaning up the liquid.
 Once the spill has been tidied up then make sure that it is safe before you turn the electricity back on.
 If an electrical device has water inside it then it is not a good idea to go plugging it back in.

 Okay, so this one might not be in or around the home (unless you live next door to one), but you should tell your children to never climb the fence into a substation.
-If the family dog, or the cricket ball gets on the wrong side of the fence and you need to get it back then call the electrical company.
+If the family dog or the cricket ball gets on the wrong side of the fence and you need to get it back then call the electrical company.
 You should never try to retrieve it yourself.

-9. Educate your child
+9. Educate Your Child